Shonan Junai Gumi: Oni-Baku and friends

-Eikichi, a former member of the Running-Wild Angels (暴走天使, Bōsō Tenshi) biker gang, once regarded its leader, Kyousuke Masaki, as an elder brother.
+A former member of the Running-Wild Angels (暴走天使, Bōsō Tenshi) biker gang, once regarded its leader, Kyousuke Masaki, as an elder brother.
 During junior high, he initially clashed with Ryuji Danma, though the two later formed a strong friendship.
-Skilled in combat but awkward around women, Eikichi has a kindhearted nature beneath his rough exterior, often aiding others despite his rebellious demeanor.
+Eikichi is skilled in combat but awkward around women.
+Beneath his rough exterior, he has a kindhearted nature and often aids others despite his rebellious demeanor.
 He resides with his mother in an apartment and rides a Kawasaki Zephyr 1100, while also owning Masaki's ZII motorcycle.